About Lead: Screening & Testing

 Children 3 years old or younger with confirmed blood lead level of 5ug/dL or greater results in a default automatic referral to early intervention support services.
+Parent support is also available for children 3-5 years old.
 In Ohio, a child with blood lead level of 10ug/dL or greater triggers a public health lead investigation, to determine the source of the lead poisoning.
 ODH or the local health department will contact the parent/guardian to work with them to determine sources of lead exposure, including a risk assessment of the child’s home and the other places where the child spends significant time.

 A child with blood lead levels of over 45ug/dL requires medical therapy, which is usually done in the hospital.
 Fortunately, this is now uncommon.
 For most children with elevated blood lead levels below 45ug/dL, there is no medication that is recommended – the most important treatment for elevated blood lead levels in children is to prevent further exposure.